Made for Play

 If your kids won’t be going to camp this summer, create a DIY camp at home that they’ll be sure to remember!
 This fun adventure provides a unique opportunity to blend learning and fun without leaving the house and enables you to enjoy more quality family time together!Tailoring activities for your at-home summer camp is cost-effective and adds a personal touch that commercial camps can’t offer.
 Follow our suggestions below to plan out your summer camp and look forward to a delightful summer filled with growth, discovery, and family bonding.
 Setting the Scene: Creating Your DIY Camp Environment Transforming your home into a DIY summer camp environment starts with imaginative decor and fun themes.
 Garlands, handmade signs, and themed areas reflecting different activities build up excitement and will give your home more of a camp-style look and feel.A welcoming, vibrant atmosphere invites kids into a summer of adventure right in your living room or backyard.
 Crafting Camp Activities: Engaging Adventures for Every Interest When coming up with ideas for your at-home camp, there are a wealth of DIY summer camp activities that cater to every child’s personality and interests.
 From exciting hands-on science experiments that fizz and bubble to art projects that nurture their imagination to backyard scavenger hunts, and so much more, the options are endless.Keep puzzles and brain games on deck for those craving a challenge, ensuring each day is dripping with fun yet educational content.
 For the little athletes, obstacle courses in the backyard will burn energy and build teamwork skills.
 And for those budding artists, stock up on a variety of art supplies, as well as smocks (or old clothes they can get dirty) and easels.Keep in mind that selecting and adapting activities to suit various ages ensures everyone, from toddlers to tweens, enjoys an engaging, enriching experience.
 Planning Daily Schedules: Structuring Your Camp Days When planning your DIY summer camp at home, you’ll want to balance your days with a mix of dynamic activities and quieter moments.
 Schedule in snack breaks for nutrition and to keep energy levels high, as well as independent quiet time where each child can choose from a list of silent activities to do on their own (or with you, depending on their age).
 This list can include activities like reading, writing, drawing, doing yoga, taking a nap, or listening to music or an audiobook.Structuring each day with activities that require different levels of energy, as well as nutrition and mental breaks, ensures happiness and engagement throughout the day and fosters an environment where learning and fun coexist seamlessly.
 Connecting with Nature: Outdoor Adventures in Your Own Backyard Speaking of daily schedules, be sure to incorporate outdoor time into your day, weather permitting.
 A few simple ways to get your kids connecting with nature and enjoying the outdoors right in your backyard include: Backyard Picnics You can schedule backyard picnics weekly or even daily.
 Weekly picnics can be more planned out and have a menu like a traditional picnic would, while you can add in impromptu “picnics” on any given day by just taking your regular meals or snacks outside.Picnics are an easy way to get the whole family to spend more time outside.
 Get one or two kids’ picnic tables and your kids will love having their own special place to eat whenever you picnic in your backyard!
 Sandboxes Sandboxes are a classic space for kids to play, develop fine motor skills, and foster creativity and teamwork.
 Fill them with toys that inspire castle-building and treasure hunting.
 Swing Sets Having a swing set is like having a mini adventure park in your backyard.
 Kids can spend hours jumping, swinging, and letting their imaginations run wild.
 Of course, always monitor play closely and regularly inspect equipment for safety.
 Campfire Stories and Songs: Evening Entertainment for All End the day relaxing around a campfire in your yard.
 Gathering around a blaze provides the perfect cozy spot for you to roast marshmallows, take turns telling campfire stories, and sing fun campfire songs.
 You can also grab a favorite picture or chapter book off your bookshelf and read aloud by the light of the campfire or have kids help with flashlights.
 Get Planning!
 Now that you’ve got some suggestions for creating a memorable DIY summer camp at home filled with customized activities each family member will enjoy, put your plan together and start stocking up on the supplies you’ll need.
 Explore KidKraft's collection for the perfect outdoor play equipment to make your DIY camp dreams a reality

-7 Sandbox Ideas
+7 DIY Sandbox Ideas for Creative Play

-7 Sandbox Ideas
+7 DIY Sandbox Ideas for Creative Play

-DIY Sandbox Ideas Sandboxes are a summer play staple, perfect for letting kids get creative and a little messy outdoors!
-Get the most out of yours this summer with these easy backyard sandbox ideas!
-Fossil Dig First, have the kids create their own “fossils” indoors.
+7 DIY Sandbox Ideas for Creative Play Sandboxes are a summer play staple.
+They let kids get imaginative and a little messy outdoors while providing numerous benefits in the process!
+Get the most out of your sandbox this summer with these easy backyard DIY sandbox ideas for creative play.
+1. Fossil Dig First, have kids create their own “fossils” indoors.
 Use a few small, plastic animal toys to create imprints in modeling clay.
 Let the clay dry completely; then, bury their fossils in the sandbox.
 Provide your little paleontologists with some small shovels and sieves for their search.
-They’ll also love dusting off their finds with paint brushes!
-Sandbox Volcano Take the classic baking soda volcano outside for even more fun.
-Give the kids some water and have them construct a volcano shape in the sandbox – be sure to leave a hole on top and some space in the middle.
-Then, pour in the baking soda followed by colored vinegar to create a volcano explosion!
-Ice Fun Ice cubes in the sand box – simple yet surprisingly entertaining!
+They’ll also love dusting off their finds with paintbrushes!
+2. Sandbox Volcano Take the classic baking soda volcano outside for even more fun.
+Give the kids some water and have them construct a volcano shape in the sandbox (be sure to leave a hole on top and some space in the middle).
+Then, pour in the baking soda, followed by colored vinegar, to create a volcano explosion!
+3. Ice Fun Ice cubes in the sand box—simple yet surprisingly entertaining!
 Kids will love seeing how the sand sticks to the ice and watching the ice slowly melt as they play!
-Colorful Sand It’s easy to DIY your own colorful sand!
-You’ll just need some food dye, water, and gallon zipper bags.
+4. Colorful Sand It’s easy to DIY your own colorful sand!
+You’ll just need some food dye, water and gallon zipper bags.
 Mix a few drops of food coloring with two cups of water in the bag.
-Then, add sand and shake!
-Once the sand has absorbed the colored water, you can let it dry in the sun, or just add it back into the sandbox wet and starte playing!
-White play sand takes dye the easiest, but if your sand is darker, no worries!
-Try this epsom salt-based colored “sand” recipe from Growing a Jeweled Rose.
-Sand Letters Finger drawing letters in a medium like sand or shaving cream is a classic preschool activity!
+Add sand and shake!
+Once the sand has absorbed the colored water, you can let it dry in the sun or just add it back into the sandbox wet and start playing!
+5. Sand Letters Finger drawing letters in a medium such as sand or shaving cream is a classic preschool activity.
 It’s much easier for toddlers and young preschoolers to start “writing” with their fingers since they still lack the fine motor skills to control a pencil well enough to write.
-By practicing writing in the sand, they can still build familiarity with the shape and significance of letters, giving them an edge when they are ready to write for real!
-Simply provide some print outs of letters for them to trace or copy as they play in the sandbox.
-Older kids can practice spelling short words!
-Construction Site Sandbox If your little one has some construction toys, put them to use scooping and pouring real sand!
-Let them find some pebbles, rocks, sticks, and other “rubble” to remove from the construction site with their toys.
-(P.S.
-Our Adventure Tracks: Dino World set comes with construction- themed dinosaurs!)
-Sensory Sand Box Sandboxes are already a great form of sensory play, especially when you add extra tools that let kids dig, sieve, scoop, pour, and build!
+By practicing writing in the sand, they can still build familiarity with the shape and significance of letters, giving them an edge when they’re ready to write for real.
+Simply provide some printouts of letters for them to trace or copy as they play in the sandbox.
+Older kids can practice spelling short words.
+6. Construction Site Sandbox If your little one has some construction toys, put them to use scooping and pouring real sand.
+Let them find some pebbles, rocks, sticks and other “rubble” to remove from the construction site with their toys.
+7. Sensory Sandbox Sandboxes are already a great form of sensory play, especially when you add extra tools that let kids dig, sieve, scoop, pour and build.
 Increase the fun by adding some of your go-to sensory bin fillers for the kids to search for in the sand.
 Just be sure to choose objects that won’t spoil or mold if they get left in the sandbox.
 Still looking for the perfect sandbox for your backyard?
-KidKraft’s wooden sandboxes are cute, sturdy, and big enough for some major digging adventures!
+KidKraft’s wooden sandboxes are cute, sturdy and big enough for some major digging adventures!
+Once you have your sandbox, determine how much sand you need for your sandbox and the best way to keep your sandbox clean.
+DIY Sandbox FAQ Looking to take the DIY route and build a sandbox?
+The below FAQs will help you get started.
+How to build a sandbox?
+When making a DIY sandbox, choose a level spot, then use wooden boards (like 2’ x 6’ or 2’ x 8’ lumber) to frame it and secure the corners with screws or brackets.
+Line the bottom with landscape fabric for drainage, fill it with play sand, and consider adding a cover to keep debris and animals out.
+How do I find sandbox plans?
+You can find sandbox plans online by searching DIY websites, Pinterest, or home improvement stores.
+Look for free printable plans or video tutorials that match your space, budget and skill level.

 7 Halloween Ideas for Toddlers